 Introduction to Prototype Model

 The prototyping model is a method of system development in which a prototype is created, tested, and then reconstructed as necessary until an appropriate result is attained by which to develop the complete system or product.
-Based on the requirements, the design is created, and the prototype for a particular design is modeled and delivered to the users; then, based on the feedback from the user, the appropriate changes have been done.
+Then, based on the requirements, the design is created, and the prototype for a particular design is modeled and delivered to the users; then, based on the feedback from the user, the appropriate changes have been done.

 Phases of the Prototyping Model